Kingerthanu/CPP_TickTackToe/README.md

   The Game Will Follow The General Rules Of A Game Of Tic-Tac-Toe And Will Announce A Winner But Cannot Reset The Game Window Yet Without Resetting.

   This Program Taught Me A Lot Of Cool Things About Class Relationships As Well As Signalling.
-I've Been Trying To Apply Signalling In Many New Projects And Never Realized How Cool The Concept Can Be When Properly Applied.
+I've Been Trying To Apply Signalling In Many New Projects And Never Realized How Cool The Concept Can Be When Properly Applied In A Codebase.
+This Also Gave Me My First Taste With Function Variables In Which I Never Knew Were A Thing Before This And Got Me Into Deep Research On The Topic As I See Them As Really Cool And Wish To Apply Them In Future Projects.